 There are limits on how much you can add to your super each financial year.
+Remember to check your contribution caps before making payments.
 If you contribute more than these caps, you will have to pay extra tax.
 There are two types of contributions you can make to your super account; before-tax and after-tax.
 There are separate thresholds for each type of contribution.

 Employer contributions (i.e. Superannuation Guarantee), Salary sacrifice, Personal contributions you claim as a tax deduction.

 You can 'carry forward' unused contributions into the following financial year.
 Read below.*

 Personal contributions (from your bank account or after-tax wage) for which you don't claim a tax deduction, spouse contributions.

 Balance and age restrictions apply

 You can 'bring forward' future caps to extend this cap.
 Read below.*

 - From 2021/22 these contribution caps will be increasing.